(Goodrick Goodrich Goodridge Research).

 Any thoughts or comments any one might have will be very much appreciated.

 I have further studied myself, parts of it that appeared relevant, but have not yet found a possible connection with William Goodridge.
 C. A. Goodricke in his Goodricke Memorials did say he found nothing to confirm the supposed connection between the Goodriches of Cambridge and the Goodricke family, so I am not surprised.

-Research by Robert Henderson & Michael B Goodrick , 2007.
+Research by The late Robert Henderson & Michael B Goodrick , 2007.

 Update 2015, I can confirm that at this time and date no further evidence has come to light, a number of interested parties still have note, to develop any further information should it be found.
 Michael B Goodrick 07-2017.